Plan the Perfect New York City Christmas Itinerary

 Pick from my list of favorites and make your last day unforgettable.

-You may want to start by walking across the Brooklyn Bridge, which offers fantastic city views and some holiday magic.
+You may want to start by walking across the Brooklyn Bridge, which offers fantastic city views and a touch of holiday magic.

 You’ll see the Manhattan skyline and a magical view of the Statue of Liberty from the bridge, all decked out for the season.
 Afterward, head into Brooklyn Heights or DUMBO for some cute cafes and holiday shops.